 Migration to New Zealand

 The African community in New Zealand is small, and overwhelmingly white.
 The number of white South Africans and Rhodesians in New Zealand was low until white rule was challenged, when numbers swelled.
-There were, for example, 2,685 South Africans in New Zealand in 1986; by 2006 there were 41,676, most of them white.
+There were 2,685 South Africans in New Zealand in 1986; by 2006 there were 41,676, most of them white.